|A portrait of Augusta, Princess of Wales dated 1742 by J.B. Van Loo|

 The Prince of Wales, anyway, freed himself from the burden of choosing his own bride.
 Whoever his parents chose for him was good enough for him.
 He just wanted to get married as soon as he can so he could ask for additional income from Parliament and break free from financial dependence from the father with whom he was never in good terms for the rest of his life.

-And so, when King George II decided that he should marry Augusta of Saxe-Gotha, there was no protestation from his part.
+Thus, when King George II decided that he should marry Augusta of Saxe-Gotha, there was no protestation from his part.

 The wedding ceremony was held hastily after she arrived in London.
 On May 8, 1736, vows were exchanged at the Chapel Royal in London.